 HMRC - IPT07830 - Premiums Paid On A Monthly Or Other Regular Basis

-Where a concessionary period has been granted and an insurer using the special accounting scheme accepts payment in instalments for an annual or other fixed term policy incepting (beginning) before a rate change, the lower rate of tax is due on premiums written during the transitional period.
+Premiums paid on a monthly or other regular basis

+Please note this guidance is for rate rises from 1 June 2017.
+Please see IPT07865 for guidance relating to rate rises before 1 June 2017.

+From 1 June 2017, there are no concessionary periods and insurers are treated similarly regardless of which accounting scheme they use.
+Therefore the tests outlined below apply to determine whether tax at the new rate is due on a premium:

+Does the premium relate to a risk for which the cover commenced on or after the rate rise date; or

-Say an insurer using the cash receipt method of accounting receives payment in instalments for an annual or other fixed term policy incepting before a rate change, each instalment received before the implementation date is liable to tax at the old rate and those received after the implementation date are liable to the new rate.
-If the insured party chooses to prepay the instalments before the rate change to avoid paying the new rate of tax you should check that the anti-forestalling provisions (at IPT07840) do not apply and, in particular that:
+Notwithstanding the above test, is the premium received on or after the first anniversary of the rate rise date.

+If the insured party chose to prepay the instalments before the rate change to avoid paying the new rate of tax you should check that the anti-forestalling provisions (at IPT07840) do not apply and, in particular that:

 the contract incepts before the rate change;